DaveParillo/intermediate-cpp/_sources/containers/sequence-containers.rst

    popped all from stack
    stack is empty.

-Note that the elements from the list are pushed onto the stack in the order they are retrieved from the list.
+Notice the elements from the list are pushed onto the stack in the order they are retrieved from the list.
 The number ``1`` is pushed first, so when iniitialization is complete, it is on the bottom of the stack.